 We provide health benefits for a large number of associates.
-Our costs to provide such benefits continue to increase annually and recent legislative and private sector initiatives regarding healthcare reform are likely to result in significant changes to the U.S. healthcare system.
-At this time we are not able to determine the impact that healthcare reform will have on the Company-sponsored healthcare plans.
+Our costs to provide such benefits continue to increase annually and recent legislative initiatives regarding healthcare reform have had a direct financial impact.
+However, we have carefully analyzed the costs of compliance with these initiatives and believe we have mitigated much of the impact through plan design and vendor negotiations.
+We will continue to stay abreast of these legislative changes and monitor their impact.
+Future legislative changes could negatively impact our financial condition and results of operations.
 In addition, we participate in various multi-employer health plans for our union associates, and we are required to make contributions to these plans in amounts established under collective bargaining agreements.
 The cost of providing benefits through such plans has escalated rapidly in recent years.
 The amount of any increase or decrease in our required contributions to these multi-employer plans will depend upon many factors, many of which are beyond our control.
 If we are unable to control the costs of providing healthcare to associates, we may experience increased operating costs, which may adversely affect our financial condition and results of operations.